szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Cloudburst last longer and less horrendously bad (485) (IWDEE BGEE BG2EE EET)

-- Effects are no longer subject to magic resistance
+- Effects are no longer subject to Magic Resistance
 - Damage effects no longer affect non-enemies, but other effects, such as dispelling fire shields, still affect friendlies
 - Electrical damage increased to 2d8+2, with no save for half
 - The probability of taking a bolt of lightning is increased from 50% to 65%